Constitution of the Balint Society of Australia

 (c) two ordinary members (three ordinary members if the position of Immediate Past President is not filled) each of whom shall be elected at the annual general meeting of the Association in each year;

-(e) a minimum of 2 general practitioners and 2 psychotherapists who are not general practitioners.
+(e) a minimum of 2 medical practitioners and 2 psychotherapists who are not medical practitioners.

 (1) The officers of the Association shall be